Online Poker in Texas

 Since online gambling and the first online poker rooms began appearing in the 1990s, Texas has never seriously considered legalizing online poker.
-General antipathy toward all forms of gambling has prevented lawmakers from entertaining the idea of legalizing any form of online gambling in the past.
 More often than not, whenever gambling legislation has been proposed, moral objections to gambling have helped stymie its progress.

 The best alternative for Texans who want to play poker online are sweepstakes and social poker sites.

 Sweepstakes online poker in Texas

 “Sweepstakes” online poker sites operate in the US according to the states’ sweepstakes laws.
 They are not exactly real money online poker sites, but players can win cash.

 Such sites utilize a virtual currency, which has no cash value but can be purchased with US dollars.
 Players can play poker games with the virtual currency only, which is similar to “play money” often used at online social casinos.

 However, such sites also usually provide ways for players to play poker using a second virtual currency.
 While it cannot be purchased directly by players, this second currency can be accumulated and subsequently exchanged for actual US dollars.

 The fact that players aren’t technically depositing and withdrawing cash with which they play is what enables such online sweepstakes sites to operate.
 The process could be compared to the “loophole” that Texas card clubs exploit: not directly raking pots in order to stay within the parameters of the state’s gambling law.